bradbell/xrst/test_rst/config_file.rst

 *************
 This str is either 'pyspellchecker' or 'pyenchant' .
 These are the only spell checkers support so far.
+If it is not the default,
+you may need to use pip to install the spell checker that you use.

 .. index:: default